 - Small Steps – a Prevent group

-A comprehensive training programme is in place for all staff, including Child Protection and Safeguarding, Child Sexual Exploitation, Prevent, Female Genital Mutilation and E- Safety.
+A comprehensive training programme is in place for all staff, including Child Protection and Safeguarding, Child Sexual Exploitation, Prevent, Female Genital Mutilation, E- Safety and Cyber security training.
 Work placement students and regular supply staff also have training from a designated teacher.
 The robust policy is shared and signed and read by all.
 Governors update their training every two years and are expected to be conversant with Keep Children Safe in Education statutory guidance.

 Parents’ and carers’ understanding of how to keep their child safe, especially online, is promoted through workshops and regular newsletter updates.

-We know that our procedures work because our pupils tell us in different ways: through videos, role plays, poster making, surveys, asking for help and telling us about their concerns.
-You can see some of their work and comments in the links below.
+We know that our procedures work because our pupils tell us in different ways: through videos, role plays, poster making, surveys, asking for help and telling us about their concerns